 The structure is broken up into three levels which are the campaign, ad set, and the ad level.

-In a campaign, there could be multiple ad sets, and in each ad set, there could be multiple ads.
+In a marketing campaign, there could be multiple ad sets, and in each ad set, there could be multiple ads.
 Depending on the way you set up the structure, it determines how successful the company’s ads are.

 At the campaign level, you choose the campaign objective, what you want to achieve through your ads.